Modal Abstractions for Virtualizing Memory Addresses: Related Work

-\iris has been used to build other logics through pointwise lifting, notably logics that deal with weak memory models~\cite{dang2019rustbelt,dang2022compass}.
-Those systems build a derived logic whose lifting consists of functions from thread-local views of events (an operationalization of the release-acquire + nonatomic portion of the repaired C11 memory model~\cite{lahav2017repairing}): there modalities $\Delta_\pi(P)$ and $\nabla_\pi(P)$ represent that $P$ held before or will hold after certain memory fence operations by thread $\pi$.
+Some logics for weak memory models~\cite{dang2019rustbelt,dang2022compass} have been formalized in \iris using pointwise lifting, parameterizing by thread-local views of events (an operationalization of the release-acquire + nonatomic portion of the repaired C11 memory model~\cite{lahav2017repairing}).
+There modalities $\Delta_\pi(P)$ and $\nabla_\pi(P)$ represent that $P$ held before or will hold after certain memory fences by thread $\pi$.
 The definitions of those specific modalities existentially quantify over other views, related to the ``current'' view (the one where the current thread's assertions are evaluated), and evaluate $P$ with respect to those other views.
-This approach to parameterizing assertion semantics by a point of evaluation, and evaluating modalized assertions at other points, is what it means to have a modality at all.
-It is \emph{not}, however, an instance of hybrid logic, which is specifically demarcated by an assertion language where \emph{assertions}, not their semantics, choose and name the evaluation points for modal assertions.
-A hybrid extension of the aforementioned logics would include assertions which named specific views at which to evaluate $P$, in the syntax of the assertion (e.g., $\Delta_\pi^v(P):=\lambda\_\ldotp (P\;v)$) rather than the $\Delta_\pi(P):= \lambda v\ldotp (\exists v_{rel}\ldotp \ownGhost{\pi}{\mathsf{RelV}(v_{rel})\;v} \ast (P\;v_{rel})))$ actually used.
-Note the hybrid version takes the place to evaluate $P$ as a parameter, and therefore allows the \emph{derived} (modal) logic to explicitly reason in terms of evaluation points, rather than hiding all points of evaluation in the internal definitions of modalities.
+This approach to parameterizing assertion semantics by a point of evaluation, and evaluating modalized assertions at other points quanfied in the definition of a modality, is the classic notion of modal assertions, whereas hybrid logics expose the choice of evaluation point in assertions, allowing statements of more properties.
+In these weak memory examples this additional expressive power would not be useful, because any relevant points of evaluation (thread views) are intimately tied to memory fences performed by the program, whereas for virtual memory management the kernel must be able to choose or construct arbitrary other address spaces. \looseness=-1